 - Exempt small businesses with fewer than 50 employees from these new FMLA requirements when the imposition of such requirements would jeopardize the viability of the business as a going concern.

-- In addition, employers of employees who are health care providers (as that term is defined in the FMLA) or emergency responders may elect to exclude these employees from receiving these new FMLA benefits.
+- In addition, employers of employees who are health care providers or emergency responders may elect to exclude these employees from receiving these new FMLA benefits.

 REQUIRES POSTING AND POSSIBLY DISTRIBUTION OF NEW NOTICE TO EMPLOYEES

 The DOL has issued a new “notice” that all employers must post in their workplaces.
 If employees are working remotely, then an employer must also either (1) email or direct mail the notice to employees or, if the employer has an online portal for employees, (2) post this notice on the portal.
 If some employees do not have access to the portal, then the e-mail/direct mail method must be used.

 The DOL has issued guidance on the posting and distribution requirement: https://www.dol.gov/agencies/whd/pandemic/ffcra-poster-questions.